-Your CCG must write to you after your full assessment using the Decision Support Tool (DST), to explain whether or not you will receive NHS Continuing Healthcare.
+Your ICB or LHB must write to you after your full assessment using the DST to explain whether or not you will receive NHS Continuing Healthcare.
 They must include the reasons for their decision.
 You should receive a copy of the completed DST.

-If the CCG doesn't think you qualify, they must tell you how you can apply for a review.
-Each CCG must have a process for reviewing decisions about who qualifies for NHS Continuing Healthcare, and they should make it clear to you what their process is.
+If the ICB or LHB do not think you qualify, they must tell you how you can apply for a review.
+Each ICB or LHB must have a process for reviewing decisions about who qualifies for NHS Continuing Healthcare, and they should make it clear to you what their process is.
 You have six months from the date of the decision to apply for a review.
 You will need to explain why you're asking for a review.